 - Apple Cider or Apple Juice.
 Here’s one of the magic secrets to a Panera squash soup copycat!
 The original Panera recipe uses apple juice concentrate, but I’ve found that apple cider or a good-quality apple juice gets me that same delicious flavor.
 It adds a balance to the savory and sweet flavors in this soup that really hits the spot!

 - Vegetable Broth.
-Then, you’ll use some good-quality vegetable broth to carry the flavors.
+Then, you’ll use some good-quality vegetable broth or vegetable stock to carry the flavors.
 I really love and recommend Imagine brand vegetable broth.
 The flavor is exceptional.
 (Not sponsored!)

 - Coconut Milk (or Milk).
 One difference here is that we’ve used coconut milk instead of cream in our recipe.
 You can absolutely use milk or cream if those work with your dietary needs.
 (If you’re dairy-free and using coconut milk, just know it will NOT make your soup taste coconut-y.)